Children’s Hospital at Columbia Medical University

 Memorial Sloan Kettering

-The anti-body study funded by tay-bandz has reached completion.
+The anti-body study initially funded by tay-bandz in 2014 has reached completion.
 The antibody was used for a specific cancer that typically hits 15-18 years old and has a very poor prognosis.

-Overall, the results are encouraging enough to proceed to an expansion and incorporate it into the overall treatment plan for patients with this type of cancer.
+Overall, the results are very encouraging and enough to proceed to an expansion and incorporate it into the overall treatment plan for patients with this type of cancer.

 The National Institute of Health